 They say their firings last month violated the city charter, state Sunshine Laws and the Florida Constitution.

-"You can't hide from the truth.
-He needs to be very prepared, as does the rest of the city," said Don Kryak, a former Port St. Lucie police captain who's also suing.
+Don Kryak, a former Port St. Lucie police captain who's also suing.

 Claus and Kryak worked together almost 30 years at the department.
 Claus even field trained Kryak, when he was still a teenager.

 The men argue cutting the police department's command staff does more than cut the budget.

 "Your command staff's out here, instead of in the police department, making sure you're safe," said Claus.

 " You have to make tough decisions if you're going to be a leader," said Oravec.
 "If they want to fight, then let's fight."